 We may need to raise additional capital in the future, which may not be available on terms acceptable to us, or at all.
-We have historically experienced volatility in our earnings and cash flows from operations from year to year.
-Although we have a revolving line of credit, it includes, among other things, certain financial covenants, and a failure to meet such covenants or a material adverse change in the business could result in the bank limiting or eliminating our ability to borrow these or any funds.
-Should this occur, or if the credit markets further tighten or our business declines, we may need or choose to raise additional capital to repay indebtedness, pursue acquisitions or expand our operations.
+We have historically experienced volatility in our earnings and cash flows from operations from year to year and incurred a net loss of \$1.5 million for the six months ended September 30, 2017.
+Should the credit markets further tighten or our business declines, we may need or choose to raise additional capital to fund our operations, to repay indebtedness, pursue acquisitions or expand our operations.
 Such additional capital may be raised through bank borrowings, or other debt or equity financings.
 We cannot assure you that any additional capital will be available on a timely basis, on acceptable terms, or at all, and such additional financing may result in further dilution to our stockholders.